cs3110/textbook/src/chapters/interp/typecheck.md

   "for all `e` and `t` such that `{} |- e : t`, if there exists an `e'` such that `e --> e'`, then `{} |- e' : t`."

-Put together, progress plus preservation imply that that evaluation of a well-typed expression can never *get stuck*, meaning it reaches a non-value that cannot take a step.
+Put together, progress plus preservation imply that evaluation of a well-typed expression can never *get stuck*, meaning it reaches a non-value that cannot take a step.
 This property is known as *type safety*.